Hay baronets

 The Hay Baronetcy, of Linplum in the County of Haddington, was created in the Baronetage of Nova Scotia on 26 March 1667 for James Hay, son of the Hon.
 William Hay, who was son of the 8th Lord Hay of Yester and brother of the 1st Earl of Tweeddale.
 The title became extinct on the death of the second Baronet in 1751.

 The Hay Baronetcy, of Alderston, was created in the Baronetage of Nova Scotia on 22 February 1703 for John Hay, with remainder to heirs male forever.
 He was a member of the same family as the Hay Baronets of Smithfield and Haystoun and the Marquesses of Tweeddale.
 The third and fourth Baronets used the surname of Hay-Makdougall.
 The ninth Baronet never proved his succession or used the title.
 Two other members of the family may also be mentioned.
 Thomas Hay, grandfather of the fifth Baronet, was a Lord of Session under the judicial title of Lord Huntingdon.
 The younger brother of Thomas Hay, John Hay of Restalrig, joined Prince Charles Edward Stuart in the Jacobite rising of 1745.
 He was by "King Charles III" created a knight and baronet of Nova Scotia in the Jacobite Peerage with remainder to heirs male; this title merged with the 1703 creation in 1825.
 Woulfe Hay, grandson of Captain John Hay, half-brother of the fifth Baronet, was a Major-General in the British Army.

 Hay baronets, of Smithfield and Haystoun (1635)

-Haystoun is an estate around 2km SSE of Peebles.
+Haystoun is an estate around 2 km SSE of Peebles.
 It is of vernacular form standing on three sides of a courtyard and dating from around 1500 being built by the Elphinstone family under the name of Henderstoun.
 In 1635 the property was bought by Andrew Hay WS of the Hays of Smithfield who renamed it Haystoun in 1643.
 From around 1760 the house ceased to be the principal family residence and became a house occupied by the estate factor.
 The 10th baronet, Duncan Hay, occupied the house from 1920 but wholly remodelled the interior at that point.